|Photo: Latin America News Dispatch|

 Both presidents claimed that the United States and Europe “need to take more responsibility” in combating drug trafficking and in providing more financial support to Central America.
 Yeah, you knew that part was coming, didn’t you?

-Chinchilla also claimed that if marijuana were legalized, the markets for harder substances such as cocaine and heroin would expand, thus clearly displaying her deep and utter cluelessness in subscribing to the outdated and discredited “Gateway Theory
+Chinchilla also claimed that if marijuana were legalized, the markets for harder substances such as cocaine and heroin would expand, thus clearly displaying her deep and utter cluelessness in subscribing to the outdated and discredited “Gateway Theory” of cannabis.

 The Commission on Global Drug Policy, which includes former presidents Ernesto Zedillo of Mexico, César Gaviria of Colombia and Fernando Henrique Cardoso of Brazil, said during a press conference last Thursday that nations worldwide should explore the possibility of legalizing marijuana and creating treatment centers for hard drugs, similar to the ones already operating in Europe.